ng-Classic/ng-classic/aio/content/guide/schematics.md

 ### Configuring CLI schematics

-A JSON schema associated with a schematic tells the Angular CLI what options are available to commands and sub-commands, and determines the defaults.
+A JSON schema associated with a schematic tells the Angular ClassicCLI what options are available to commands and sub-commands, and determines the defaults.
 These defaults can be overridden by providing a different value for an option on the command line.
 See [Workspace Configuration](guide/workspace-config) for information about how to change the generation option defaults for your workspace.